AI Assistance Reduces Persistence and Hurts Independent Performance: Acknowledgments

 \section{Acknowledgments}

 GL acknowledges support by the National Science Foundation Graduate Research Fellowship under Grant No. DGE2140739.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+MB acknowledges support from Galen Hines-Pierce.